 1. BM Premium LP-E12 – Extra Battery

 For any camera, having an extra battery is essential!
 However, the BM Premium LP-E12 is the one we recommend for the Canon M50 Mark II.
-There will be no memory effect when swapping out batteries and charging them, ensuring that you always have the best performance when photography or vlogging with your camera.
-We also appreciate how easy it is to charge the BM Premium LP-E12.
+There will be no memory effect when swapping out batteries and charging them, ensuring you always have the best performance when photographing or vlogging with your camera.
+We also appreciate how easy it is to set the BM Premium LP-E12.

-You may use a regular micro-USB charger on a wall or car charger to keep your camera batteries charged wherever you are.
-This battery pack also has a twin digital charger, allowing you to charge two LP-E12 batteries simultaneously.
+You may use a regular micro-USB charger on a wall or a car charger to keep your camera batteries charged wherever you are.
+This battery pack also has a twin digital charger, charging two LP-E12 batteries simultaneously.
 When the battery is charging, the LED indication will be red, and when the battery is fully charged, it will be green.
 It can aid in the prevention of overcharging.

 2. SanDisk SDXC SD Ultra – Memory Cards

-There are a variety of memory card manufacturers to choose from, but SanDisk is the finest option in my opinion, and here’s why.
-SanDisk provides a variety of options, but the Ultra is the best choice for the M50 Mark II because it’s designed exclusively for mirrorless cameras.
+There are a variety of memory card manufacturers to choose from, but SanDisk is the finest option, in my opinion, and here’s why.
+SanDisk provides various options, but the Ultra is the best choice for the M50 Mark II because it’s designed exclusively for mirrorless cameras.

-The fact that this memory card is waterproof, shockproof, and magnet-proof is also a plus.
-It’s also incredibly simple to transmit data at up to 100MB per second.
-While you’re at it, a memory card hard case can assist you to store several cards while also protecting them from damage.
+This memory card is also a plus and is waterproof, shockproof, and magnet-proof.
+It’s also straightforward to transmit data up to 100MB per second.
+While you’re at it, a memory card hard case can assist you in storing several cards while protecting them from damage.